 Core tip: In this review article we outline the difficulties in diagnosing chronic obstructive pulmonary disease (COPD) in its early stages and examine the role of case-finding initiatives.
 In addition we explore the evidence for early intervention with therapeutic agents and consider the impact of phenotyping in early disease, highlighting the potential benefits to a more individualized approach to COPD management.

 Brebner JA, Turner AM.
-Early COPD: Beyond spirometry.
+Early chronic obstructive pulmonary disease: Beyond spirometry.

 Available from: URL: